 - Each game will be 10 minutes long.

-- a.
-If a game clock is not available, running time length and 12 second possession clock is to be done by game official or game table, calling out the LAST FIVE seconds.
+- If a game clock is not available, running time length and 12 second possession clock is to be done by game official or game table, calling out the LAST SIX seconds.

 - Each ball possession is 12 seconds (shot clock)

-- a.
-If a game clock is not available, 12 second possession clock is to be done by game official or game table, calling out the LAST FIVE seconds.
+- If a game clock is not available, 12 second possession clock is to be done by game official or game table, calling out the LAST SIX seconds.

 - Each game will be played up to a score 15 points.